Week-by-week guide to pregnancy

 Second trimester pregnancy symptoms (at 20 weeks)

 Hopefully you're glowing with happiness and bursting with energy.
-Seeing your baby at the anomaly scan gives many women a real boost.
-However not everyone's the same, and you could be starting to get tired and even a bit grumpy as your body changes and life as you knew it starts to slip away.
+However not everyone's the same, and you could be starting to get tired and even a bit grumpy as your body changes.

 Your signs of pregnancy this week could include: